-The first performance evaluation was carried out using a simple pipeline for RNA-Seq data analysis (15).
+The first performance evaluation was carried out using a simple pipeline for RNA-Seq data analysis.

-The pipeline takes raw RNA-Seq sequences as input and first maps them to a reference genome and a transcript annotation by sequence alignment.
+The pipeline takes raw RNA-Seq sequences as input and first maps them, by sequence alignment, to a reference genome and a to transcript annotation.
 The mapping information is then used to quantify known transcripts using the reference transcript annotation.
 For each processed sample, the pipeline produces as output a table of relative abundances of all transcripts in the transcript annotation.

 The pipeline was run 10 times using the same dataset with and without Docker.
 The RNA-Seq data was taken from the ENCODE project and contained randomly sampled (10% of the original) Illumina paired-end sequences from brain samples (CNS) of mouse embryos at day 14 and day 18, in 2 bioreplicates.
-Each run executed a first index task using Bowtie, then a mapping task using Tophat2 and finally a transcript task using the Cufflinks tool.
+Each run executed 9 tasks: a first index task using Bowtie, then 4 mapping tasks using Tophat2 and finally 4 transcript tasks using the Cufflinks tool.
+Both mapping and transcript tasks were executed in parallel.
 The following versions of these tools were used: Samtools 0.1.18 (Li et al., 2009), Bowtie2 2.2.3 (Langmead et al., 2012), Tophat-2.0.12 (Kim et al., 2013), Cufflinks 2.2.1 (Trapnell et al., 2010).

-Each run executed 9 tasks.
-The pipeline execution time in the native environment was minutes (19h 1m s), while the execution time when running it with Docker was minutes (19h 1m s).
-Thus, the use of Docker containers didn't add any time overhead to the pipeline execution, on the contrary the median execution time was a few seconds faster (0.1%).
+The mean pipeline execution time in the native environment was 1,156.9 minutes (19h 16m 55s), while the mean execution time when running it with Docker was 1,158.2 minutes (19h 18m 14s).
+Thus, the containers execution introduced a virtually zero overhead of 0.1% (see Table 1).

 Benchmark 2

-The second benchmark was executed using an assembly-based variant calling pipeline, part of a Minimum Information for Reporting Next Generation Sequencing Genotyping (MIRING)-compliant genotyping workflow for histocompatibility, immunogenetic and immunogenomic applications (Mack, 2015).
+The second benchmark was executed using an assembly-based variant calling pipeline, part of a “Minimum Information for Reporting Next Generation Sequencing Genotyping” (MIRING)-compliant genotyping workflow for histocompatibility, immunogenetic and immunogenomic applications (Mack, 2015).

-Paired-end genomic reads from targeted human leukocyte antigen (HLA) and killer-cell immunoglobulin-like receptors (KIR) genes are assembled into consensus sequences.
+Paired-end genomic reads from targeted human leukocyte antigen (HLA) and killer-cell immunoglobulin-like receptor (KIR) genes are assembled into consensus sequences.
 Reads and consensus sequences are then aligned to the human genome reference and used to call variants.

 The pipeline was launched 10 times using Illumina paired end genomic reads targeted for major histocompatibility complex (MHC) class I HLA-A, HLA-B, and HLA-C genes and MHC class II gene HLA-DRB1 from 8 individuals.
 The following versions of these tools were used both in the native and Docker environment: ngs-tools 1.7, SSAKE 3.8.2 (Warren et al., 2007), BWA 0.7.12-r1039 (Li et al., 2010), Samtools 1.2 (Li et al., 2009).